awslabs/aws-sdk-rust/sdk/macie/README.md

 **Please Note: The SDK is currently in Developer Preview and is intended strictly for feedback purposes only.
 Do not use this SDK for production workloads.**

-Amazon Macie Classic is a security service that uses machine learning to automatically discover, classify, and protect sensitive data in AWS.
-Macie Classic recognizes sensitive data such as personally identifiable information (PII) or intellectual property, and provides you with dashboards and alerts that give visibility into how this data is being accessed or moved.
-For more information, see the [Amazon Macie Classic User Guide](https://docs.aws.amazon.com/macie/latest/userguide/what-is-macie.html).
+Amazon Macie Classic has been discontinued and is no longer available.

+A new Amazon Macie is now available with significant design improvements and additional features, at a lower price and in most Amazon Web Services Regions.
+We encourage you to take advantage of the new and improved features, and benefit from the reduced cost.
+To learn about features and pricing for the new Macie, see [Amazon Macie](http://aws.amazon.com/macie/).
+To learn how to use the new Macie, see the [Amazon Macie User Guide](https://docs.aws.amazon.com/macie/latest/user/what-is-macie.html).

 ## Getting Started